w3c/Guide/bp.md

 - If the CG did not work by consensus, the de facto standard might be imposed by a single strong editor or cabal of the top browsers
 - There may be gaps in the patent commitment if all spec contributors to the incubation don't join the WG

-The readiness criteria below outline the W3C community's sens of the best practices for striking an appropriate balance among these perspectives.
+The readiness criteria below outline the W3C community's sense of the best practices for striking an appropriate balance among these perspectives.
 They encourage all involved in advancing work to the Recommendation track to have more evidence
 *available* for the decision and to think carefully about how to interpret it.
 It does not propose an algorithmic process that uses only hard data without a role for human judgment.